Board of Directors and Staff

 Board of Directors

-Rick Boheler is the Board Chair for the Grace For 2 Brothers Foundation.
+Rick Boheler is the Board Co-Chair for the Grace For 2 Brothers Foundation.
 He has served on the Board in various capacities since it attained a 501 (c) (3) designation from the Department of the Treasury on March 3, 2011.

 Boheler was previously employed by United Parcel Service at that organization’s corporate headquarters in Atlanta, GA.
 He retired in 2002 after serving on the management team for 25 years in various locations around the U.S. He is currently the President of PSI Energy Production Services.
-Since 2012, PSI Energy has provided equipment and expertise for flowback and coil operations for various energy producers operating in Northern Colorado and throughout Wyoming.
+Since 2012, PSI Energy has provided equipment and expertise for flowback and coil operations for various energy producers operating in Northern Colorado, North Dakota and throughout Wyoming.

 Boheler graduated from Cheyenne Central High School in 1972 and from the University of Wyoming in 1976.